hwadhia1/datacleaning/CodeBook.md

 rm(subjecttables,ytables,xtables)
 ```

-###4.
-Appropriately labels the data set with descriptive variable names
+###Appropriately labels the data set with descriptive variable names
 ```
 # Relabel column names with subject, activity, and features
 colnames(fulldata)<-c("subject","activity",as.character(features[,2]))
 ```

-###3.
-Uses descriptive activity names to name the activities in the data set
+###Uses descriptive activity names to name the activities in the data set
 ```
 # Change activity column to a factor with labels
 fulldata[,"activity"]<-factor(fulldata[,"activity"],labels=activities[,2])
 ```

-###2.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+###Extracts only the measurements on the mean and standard deviation for each measurement.
 measuresdata<-fulldata[,grep("subject|activity|-mean\\(\\)|-std\\(\\)",colnames(fulldata))]

-###5.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+###From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 measuresonly<- names(subset(measuresdata,select=-c(activity,subject)))
 tidydataframe <- aggregate(measuresdata[,measuresonly], by=measuresdata[c("activity","subject")], FUN=mean)